yasamangs/Password-Generator/README.md

    pip install -r requirements.txt
    ```

-3. go to the repo directory in your terminal, run the following code to add src to your PYTHONPATH:
+3. Go to the repo directory in your terminal, run the following code to add src to your PYTHONPATH:

    ```bash
    python src/chat_statistics/chat_stat.py